neo4j/graphql/docs/rfcs/rfc-040-relay-first-api.md

     AND: [MovieEdgeWhere!]
     OR: [MovieEdgeWhere!]
     NOT: MovieEdgeWhere
-    node: MovieWhere
+    node: MovieNodeWhere
 }

 input PersonEdgeWhere {
     AND: [PersonEdgeWhere!]
     OR: [PersonEdgeWhere!]
     NOT: PersonEdgeWhere
-    node: PersonWhere
+    node: PersonNodeWhere
 }

 ## Basic fields where

-input MovieWhere {
+input MovieNodeWhere {
-    OR: [MovieWhere!]
+    OR: [MovieNodeWhere!]
-    AND: [MovieWhere!]
+    AND: [MovieNodeWhere!]
-    NOT: MovieWhere
+    NOT: MovieNodeWhere
     title: StringWhere
     released: IntWhere
+    alternativeTitles: StringListWhere
-    actors: MovieActorsWhere
+    actors: MovieActorsConnectionWhere
     director: MovieDirectorConnectionWhere
 }

-input PersonWhere {
+input PersonNodeWhere {
-    OR: [PersonWhere!]
+    OR: [PersonNodeWhere!]
-    AND: [PersonWhere!]
+    AND: [PersonNodeWhere!]
-    NOT: PersonWhere
+    NOT: PersonNodeWhere
     name: StringWhere
-    movies: MovieActorsConnectionWhere
+    movies: PersonMoviesConnectionWhere
     directed: PersonDirectedConnectionWhere
 }
 ## Relationship Connection Where

-input MovieActorsWhere {
+input MovieActorsWhereFilters {
-    AND: [MovieActorsWhere!]
+    AND: [MovieActorsWhereFilters!]
-    OR: [MovieActorsWhere!]
+    OR: [MovieActorsWhereFilters!]
-    NOT: MovieActorsWhere
+    NOT: MovieActorsWhereFilters
-    all: MovieActorsConnectionWhere
+    all: MovieActorsEdgeWhere
-    none: MovieActorsConnectionWhere
+    none: MovieActorsEdgeWhere
-    single: MovieActorsConnectionWhere
+    single: MovieActorsEdgeWhere
-    some: MovieActorsConnectionWhere
+    some: MovieActorsEdgeWhere
-    aggregation: MovieActorsAggregationEdgeWhere
 }
 input MovieActorsConnectionWhere {
     AND: [MovieActorsConnectionWhere!]
     OR: [MovieActorsConnectionWhere!]
     NOT: MovieActorsConnectionWhere
-    edges: MovieActorsEdgeWhere
+    edges: MovieActorsWhereFilters
     aggregation: MovieActorsAggregationEdgeWhere
 }